tmstani23/Feed-Forward-Neuralnet/README.md

 # Perceptron
-A simple library for doing math with matrices.
+A simple feed-forward neural network with visualizations.

-Under development...